botfront/botfront/botfront/docs/guide/rasa/stories/README.md

 permalink: /rasa/:slug
 ---

-# Develop comversations
+# Develop conversations

 Botfront is based on Rasa and provides interfaces to build and edit Rasa stories more efficiently.
-The first twi sections explain the basics.
+The first two sections explain the basics.
 If you are already familiar with stories, you can safely skip them.

 ## Rasa stories
 Stories are the building blocks of conversation flows.
 It's a symbolic language used to describe conversations a user can have with a bot.